turboapps/docs/getting_started/turbo_and_docker/spoon_and_docker.md

 For more information about the differences between application and OS virtualization, see the article [How Turbo is different from hardware virtualization](/docs/getting-started/what-is-turbo#how-does-it-work).

-Via the Spoon VM, Turbo containers support many Windows-specific constructs, such as Windows Services, COM/DCOM components, named kernel object isolation, WinSxS side-by-side versioning, shell registration, clipboard data, and other mechanisms that do not directly apply to Linux operating systems.
+Via the Turbo VM, Turbo containers support many Windows-specific constructs, such as Windows Services, COM/DCOM components, named kernel object isolation, WinSxS side-by-side versioning, shell registration, clipboard data, and other mechanisms that do not directly apply to Linux operating systems.

 Turbo also provides a desktop client with many features (GUI tool to launch applications, file extension associations, Start Menu integration) that allow containerized applications to interact with the user in the same way as traditionally installed desktop applications.
 Turbo also provides a small browser plugin that allows users to launch and stream containerized applications directly from any web browser.